 Club legend and founder member Charlie Wheatley has provided us with some memories he penned back in January and has kindly allowed us to share this on the club website.
 Everyone who is a regular down at the Hub will recognise Charlie, who sells the raffle tickets for the 50/50 draw before most home games by the turnstiles.

 To coincide with our recent return to Walton, I would like to give a bit of additional background to the formation of the Club.
 I was present at the age of almost 17 when a considerable number of us were playing cricket in June 1948 on Selwyn Green in Walton-on-Thames, when the idea of setting up Walton Casuals arose.
-Amongst those of whom I can remember who were in attendance at that historic time were my late brothers Arthur and Alan, Ted Johnson, Joe Mayo, Bill Cole, plus some of the following who were the Brewer’s, Strong’s, Lickfold’s, Milbourne’s, White, Collins, Crysells’, Lucas, O’Halleron, Keywood’s any many more.
+Amongst those of whom I can remember who was in attendance at that historic time were my late brothers Arthur and Alan, Ted Johnson, Joe Mayo, Bill Cole, plus some of the following who were the Brewer's, Strong's, Lickfold's, Milbourne's, White, Collins, Crysells', Lucas, O’Halleron, Keywood's any many more.
 If my memory is correct I believe we played the first game in Woking somewhere.
 To get there we all went by train from the middle platform at Walton Station which was used considerably back then.

 In those day we were able to have at least 30 to 40 of us playing football and cricket on Selwyn Green and a number of us also played for Walton and Hersham as well as the Casuals.

 On return from the forces when I was 21 and again playing football on Selwyn Green I was delighted to be approached by the late Ron Jones who was Secretary at the time, to play for the Casuals instead of returning to Walton and Hersham whom I played for in their youth team.
 Sadly my time as a player was finished when I received a serious ankle injury.